 5. Lexile helps personalize instructions for teachers

-Understandability of a topic is a challenge that teachers want to overcome through visual aids, fun games, and optimizing the pace of a class.
-A Lexile reading can help teachers personalize their instructions to either simplify or enhance the language of the teaching medium.
+Understandability of a topic is a challenge teachers want to overcome through visual aids, fun games, and optimizing the pace of a class.
+A Lexile reading can help teachers personalize their instructions to simplify or enhance the language of the teaching medium.
 Educators can go slower and simpler and have kids fully grasp what they’re trying to explain by personalizing based on Lexile measure.

 Forecasting with Lexile Score Projections